Overview

 In 1974 a little more than 10% of the reserve was established as the Amboseli National Park, with an area of 151 square miles (392 square km).
 Centred on Lake Amboseli, normally dry with a flat basin of alkaline soils, the park encompasses three of the original seven habitats: open plains, thornbush country, and acacia woodland.
 A great variety of wildlife inhabits the park.
 Important fauna includes baboons, lions, cheetahs, elephants, black rhinoceroses, hippopotamuses, Maasai giraffes, buffalo, oryx, wildebeests, gerenuk, impalas, and gazelles.

-There are also a number of excellent accommodation options for you to consider.
+There are also several excellent accommodation options for you to consider.
 Check our recommended list here.

 1 Day Available on request Kajiado County